 An Observation about Portuguese Food

+Figuring out what to eat in Portugal can be difficult.
 One thing we did notice in our time in Portugal is there are usually not that many vegetables, if any, served with meals.
-Often food in Portugal is served with rice and chips.
+Often Portuguese food is served with rice and chips.
 A side salad is usually iceberg lettuce, a small tomato and onion.

 For vegetarians and vegans, outside the larger cities, it’s hard to find restaurants in Portugal that serve vegetarian food.
 To be honest, it’s hard sometimes to find vegetables in restaurants, which is weird as fresh markets are filled with fruits and vegetables.